 Flor is a layer of yeast cells that forms inside the barrels, on top of the wine.
 In humid bodegas the development of flor occurs naturally – in fact sherry bodegas are specifically designed to provide the perfect conditions for this flor to thrive.
 Adding more alcohol to the base wine blocks / stops the development of the flor, makes the wine age oxidatively and gradually change colour.

-Two mixed types of dry sherry exist: Amontillado and Palo Cortado are sherries that start their life as Fino (biological ageing) but lose their layer of flor along the way and have a second, oxidative ageing phase (usually a bit longer).
+Furthermore two hybrid types of dry sherry exist: Amontillado and Palo Cortado are sherries that start their life as a Fino type (biological ageing) but lose their layer of flor along the way and have a second, oxidative ageing phase (usually longer).

 On the other hand there are Medium or Cream sherries: blends of dry wines with sweet wines or grape syrup, with varying levels of sweetness (Cream > Medium > Dry).
-The category was given its name by the famous Bristol Cream that was hugely popular in the 1960-1980s but that is quickly losing popularity.
+The category was given its name by the famous Bristol Cream that was hugely popular in the 1960-1980s but is now losing popularity.

-Sherry wines are generally matured in a solera system.
+Sherry wines are generally matured in the unique solera system.
 It is an ensemble of barrels arranged in groups, each with a slightly higher average age.
 Think of it as a waterfall system: the final wine is bottled from the oldest barrels at the bottom, which are then topped up with slightly younger wine from the previous stage or criadera, and so on.
 The youngest criadera receives the new wine from the latest harvest.
-Mind that barrels are never emptied: by law you can only take out 1/3rd of the contents at one time.
+Mind that barrels are never emptied: in general they will never transfer more than 1/3rd of the contents at one time.

-A solera results in a wine that is a blend of different vintages, so any age mentioned on the label is an average age of all wines involved.
-Mind that vintage sherry from a single harvest also exists, but it is quite rare.
+In the long run a solera results in a wine that is a continuous blend of different vintages, so any age mentioned on the label is an average age of all wines involved.
+Mind that vintage sherry from a single harvest also exists, although it is quite rare.
 Vintage sherry is often aged statically, not in a solera.
 Only specific age statements can be mentioned on the label: 12 / 15 Years Old, and VOS / VORS (20 / 30 Years).

-Due to its wide array of different styles and aromas, sherry is a wonderfully flexible wine at the table.
+Moreover, due to its wide array of different styles and aromas, sherry is a wonderfully flexible wine at the table.
 Fino / Manzanilla is a great aperitif: pair it with seafood, vegetables or sushi.
 Amontillado / Palo Cortado goes well with white meat or spicy Asian food.
 Oloroso is for red meat with sauce.
-They all go well with dried ham, olives, cheeses and nuts.
+All dry varieties pair well with dried ham, olives, cheeses and nuts.
 PX / Moscatel are dessert wines (think chocolate or blue cheese).
 See my dedicated article on wine pairing: sherry with food.

-All this information will have made you thirsty, so here’s one last advice: where to buy sherry?
+All things considered, you’re probably thirsty now, so here’s one last advice: where to buy sherry?
 Enjoy!